The Two Cultures of Prevalence Mapping: Small Area Estimation and Model-Based Geostatistics: Prevalence Mapping using Household Survey Data

+In many LMICs, household surveys including the DHS\footnote{\url{https://dhsprogram.com/}} and the Multiple Indicator Cluster Surveys (MICS)\footnote{\url{https://mics.unicef.org/}} collect data on health outcomes.
+Both survey programs implement a stratified multistage design.
+We will describe the DHS sampling design in detail, since it is relevant to our HIV prevalence mapping example.
+It is representative of the designs used by other large household surveys, including MICS, that are carried out in LMICs.

-Censuses are conducted in LMICs at best every tenth year.
-From each census a \emph{master sampling frame}, which aims to be an enumeration of the households, may be constructed.
-Each master sampling frame assigns every household in the census to an EA.
-The EAs are classified as urban/rural by national authorities at the time of the census (based on their own definition), but in some cases the classifications are updated between the time of the census and the survey.
+In a given country, DHS aims to conduct household surveys approximately every 5 years, with the \emph{sampling units} being households.
+The sampling frame is typically constructed from the most recent national census and aims to enumerate the households in the country at the time of the census and groups households into EAs (clusters).
+In the survey sampling literature the clusters are referred to as primary sampling units (PSUs).
+Clusters are classified as urban or rural by national authorities at the time of the census, based on a country-specific definition \citep{alkema2013levels}, but in some cases the classifications are updated between the time of the census and the survey.
+For example, the last census in Nigeria was 2006, but a new definition was taken to label each cluster as urban or rural, in 2017.